SAE Standards Works

 Magnesium Alloys in Aircraft Seats - Developments in Magnesium Alloy Flammability Testing

-To support the use of magnesium alloys in aircraft seat applications by removal of the restrictive paragraph in SAE Standard AS8049B, Para 3.3.3, 'magnesium alloys shall not be used.'
+This SAE Aerospace Information Report (AIR) is offered to support the use of magnesium alloys in aircraft seat applications by removal of the restrictive paragraph in AS8049B, paragraph 3.3.3, ‘magnesium alloys shall not be used.’